Andyinater/AutoGen_IterativeCoding/README.md

 ## Starting a Fresh Project

-To start a fresh project, the `working_dir` should not contain any files.
+Ensure both `main.py` and `IterativeTools.py` are in your working directory.

-Start the program with `python IterativeCoding.py`.
+Start the program with `python main.py`.
+The program checks if you have a `IterCode_Projects` folder in your working directory.
+If it does not find one, it will create one.
+All projects will be saved in subfolders within the `IterCode_Projects` folder.

 ### Planning the Project

 The planning phase begins when you enter a request for a Python creation.
 > Make a python app that writes the current time to an analog clock.

-Press `Enter` to continue, then enter a project name.
-Because this is used to name the project subfolder in the working directory, it must follow standard directory naming rules.
+Press **Enter** to continue, then enter a project name.
+Because this is used to name the project folder, it must follow standard directory naming rules.
 > AnalogClock

-Press `Enter` to begin the conversation with the Planner.
+Press **Enter** to begin the conversation with the Planner.
 It takes the request and produce an initial plan:

 ```
 Plan: